 Some clubs allow anyone to join, while others may have membership that must be earned.
 For example, some academic clubs require that you achieve certain grades to become a member.

-Still other social clubs, such as fraternities and sororities, exist to strengthen the bonds of friendship among their members.
+Still other clubs, such as fraternities and sororities, exist to strengthen the bonds of friendship among their members.
 They may have special requirements and processes for those interested in joining.
 Sometimes the friendships formed as part of these clubs last a lifetime.

 Clubs are a great way to meet new friends who share similar interests.
 They also provide experiences that can be hard to find outside of the club setting.
 In addition to fun with friends, club membership can give you skills that will help you become a better student and person.